Dr Matt Shorrock

 What is your professional approach?

-Having worked in and across the helping and coaching professions for over 27 years, I am a fully qualified psychotherapist; hold a masters degree (with ‘Distinction’) in TA psychotherapy; a BSc. (with ‘Honours’) degree in psychology; am a certified transactional analyst (CTA), and a Master Coach (Authentic Leadership).
+I am a fully qualified psychotherapist; hold a masters degree (with ‘Distinction’) in TA psychotherapy; a BSc. (with ‘Honours’) degree in psychology; am a certified transactional analyst (CTA), and a Master Coach (Authentic Leadership).

 At the University of Manchester, England, I have completed a professional doctorate and hold dual professional status as a Chartered Applied Psychologist and Health and Care Professions Council (HCPC) registered Counselling Psychologist.
 I have also been awarded a EuroPsy Certificate (awarded by the European Federation of Pyschologists’ Association) – an international award recognising the work and credibility of psychologists.